 Early Life

 Remo Ruffini was born in Como, Italy, on August 27, 1961.
-He comes from a family with a strong entrepreneurial spirit in the fashion industry.
-His father, Gianfranco Ruffini, owned a clothing company in New York City, and his mother, Enrica, also had her own clothing business.
-This upbringing instilled a passion for fashion and business in Ruffini from an early age.
+His family had a strong connection to the fashion industry.
+His father owned a clothing company in the US, and his mother also owned a clothing company.
+This background instilled in him a passion for fashion and business.

 Rise to Success